drew-delacruz-acn/e2e_sam2/e2e_pipeline_v2/experiments/vidPredictor/docs/cd_fsod_detections.md

            # Format to match OWLv2Detector output (boxes, labels, scores)
    ```

-2. **Implement continuity-based object tracking**:
+2. **Implement continuity-based object tracking**: ✓
-   - Load all detections from JSON files
+   - Load all detections from JSON files ✓
-   - For each frame, compare detections with previous frame:
+   - For each frame, compare detections with previous frame: ✓
-     - Match objects using IoU and class
+     - ~~Match objects using IoU and class~~ (Use label-based continuity instead) ✓
-     - Update "last seen" frame for each tracked object
+     - Update "last seen" frame for each tracked object ✓
-     - Record new objects and reappearing objects
+     - Record new objects and reappearing objects ✓
-   - Handle edge cases like brief occlusions or detection flickering
+   - Handle edge cases like brief occlusions or detection flickering ✓

-3. **Create frame-to-detection mapping**:
+3. **Create frame-to-detection mapping**: ✓
-   - For each frame, maintain a list of objects that:
+   - For each frame, maintain a list of objects that: ✓
-     - First appear in that frame
+     - First appear in that frame ✓
-     - Reappear after being absent for at least `min_gap_frames`
+     - Reappear after being absent for at least `min_gap_frames` ✓
-   - This enables the `detect()` method to return only significant detection events
+   - This enables the `detect()` method to return only significant detection events ✓

 ### 3.2 Phase 2: Pipeline Integration